 Exhibition Hall is grave-shaped, where more than 1,000 precious historical photos, cultural relics, charts and other massacre documents are displayed.

-Appling the modern displaying methods of light box, sand table, clay sculpture, oil painting, see-view restoration, the Nanjing Massacre Memorial Hall reappeared the miserable history of Nanjing Massacre and exposed the bloody atrocities committed by Japanese.
-Now the hall has become the important place for praying peace and exchanging history and culture of the world.
-Meanwhile, it is also the national patriotism education demonstration base.
+Applying the modern displaying methods of light box, sand table, clay sculpture, oil painting, and see-view restoration, the Nanjing Massacre Memorial Hall relates the sad history of the Nanjing Massacre and exposes the bloody atrocities committed by Imperial Japan.
+Now the hall has become the important place for praying for peace and engaging with the history and culture of the world.
+At the same time, it is also the national patriotism education demonstration base.

 Admission Fee: None Location: 418, Jiangdongmen Street, Nanjing

-How to get to: Take the bus No7, 37, 61, 63, and get off at Cha Nan (Nanjing Massacre Memorial Hall)
+How to get there: Take the bus No7, 37, 61, 63, and get off at Cha Nan (Nanjing Massacre Memorial Hall)